VishalDhariwal/Ticker/README.md

-# Ticker - Automatic Website Time Tracker
+# Ticker - Automatic Website Time Tracker (Chrome Extension)

 Track your time effortlessly with a smart, draggable floating timer.
 100% private, offline, and no account required.